 (d) Prospectus and allotment, and other matters relating to use of shares or debentures

 (e) Share capital and debentures

 (g) Management and administration – general provisions – registered office and name, restrictions on commencement of business, registers of members and debentures holders, foreign registers of members or debenture holders, annual returns, general provisions regarding registers and returns, meetings and proceedings.

 (h) Company Law in a computerized environment – e-filing.

-Note: If new legislations are enacted in place of the existing legislation, the syllabus would include the corresponding provisions of such new legislation with effect from a date notified by the Institute.
+Note: If new legislations are enacted in place of the existing legislations, the syllabus would include the corresponding provisions of such new legislations with effect from a date notified by the Institute.